SelfCF: A Simple Framework for Self-supervised Collaborative Filtering

 In our framework, we recommend top-$K$ items to users relying solely on positive user-item interaction pairs.
 We further study how our framework differentiate with the supervised models in recommendation results.
-Specifically, we encapsulate LightGCN into our framework, and compare the recommendation results between S{ ELF}CF and LightGCN with regard to users' degree on Amazon-Video-Games.
+Specifically, we encapsulate LightGCN into our framework, and compare the recommendation results between SelfCF and LightGCN with regard to users' degree on Food.
 We plot the results in Fig. \ref{fig:recom}.

-On metrics Recall@50 and NDCG@50, we see S{ ELF}CF outperforms LightGCN in every categories.
+On metrics Recall@50 and NDCG@50, we see SelfCF outperforms LightGCN in every category.
 Our proposed framework is able to alleviate the cold-start issue to certain extent.
-However, the most significantly improvement is observed on users with a high degree, occupied about 0.89\% in the testing dataset.
+The most significant improvement (14.4\%) is observed on cold-start users, occupied about 63.92\% users in the testing dataset.
+The second highest improvement is observed with loyal users, which gains 12.80\%.
 From our data analysis, we find users with a high degree of interactions in the training are prefer to select items with a low degree in the testing.
 Thus, it is difficult to recommend the right items to these users.
-Our framework doubles the recommendation performance on these active users, which can improve the user retention rate of the platform.
+Our self-supervised framework can partial tackle the problem of commendation degradation on loyal user~\cite{ji2022recommender}.
 We speculate the underlying reason is that for these users the supervised models sample a large number of unobserved but potentially positive items for training, which makes the models unable to consider the negatively sampled items in recommendation list.

-Regarding research question \textbf{RQ2}, S{ ELF}CF can boost up the recommendation performance of all users.
-Especially for loyal users, it doubles the recommendation accuracy of LightGCN compared with its supervised counterpart.
+Regarding research question \textbf{RQ2}, SelfCF boosts up the recommendation performance of all users.
+Especially for cold-start users, it improves the recommendation accuracy of LightGCN by 14.4\% on Recall@50.